The Webs

 How to compare the domain topology for two national web spaces?
 Countries and geographical regions have assigned country code top level domains (ccTLD), delegated by IANA.
 Each nationally delegated authority (often referred to as country NICs) governs the country's domain and has its own policy for second-level domains, e.g., ac.uk.
 Generatenational.net is a tool that queries and fetches Google.com for ccTLD and SLD,* as well as Google Region Search for gTLD and ccTLD.

-How to create a domain topology for a national web space:
+How to create a domain topology for a national web space

-3. Copy and paste "total nr of results available" for all TLDs in a document between parentheses, e.g., .be (187000000) .com (73900000) etc.
+3. Copy and paste "total nr of results indicated by Google" for all TLDs in a document between brackets

 6. Optional: The svg files may be edited in Adobe Illustrator.